This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 Macro Counting on a Keto Diet

-After following the ketogenic diet for a while, you will soon get used to finding different ways to add fat, using new meals and recipes and eventually you’ll get the hang of it.
+After following the ketogenic diet for a while, you will soon get used to finding different ways to add fat.
+You will create new meals and LCHF recipes and eventually you’ll get the hang of it.

 Protein Intake on Keto

-If you’re going to be consuming protein shakes, then make sure you add some fats to your shakes, such as coconut oil or MCT oil.
-Reduce the amount of protein powder also as protein intake is easily overdone on a keto diet.
+Remember to reduce the amount of protein powder also as protein intake is easily overdone on a keto diet.

 Strength Training and Ketosis

 If you are weight training in the gym, make sure you’re allowing yourself enough time to rest if you’re working out.

 When weight training or bodybuilding on a ketogenic diet it will help your body to burn glycogen and switch over into ketosis much easier.

 If you start experiencing keto flu, you will want to refrain from going to the gym.

 Your body will be going through many physical and metabolic changes.
 If you’re training in the gym, you may not be allowing yourself enough time to rest.